Cherreads

 The car ride to the venue stretched in heavy silence.

-Raven sat stiff against the leather seat, the black silk dress they had put her in clinging to every curve like it had been tailored to remind her she was no longer invisible.
-It bared her shoulders and the sharp line of her collarbones.
-Elegant.
-Expensive.
-A weapon disguised as clothing.
+Raven sat stiff against the leather seat.
+The black silk dress they had put her in clung to every curve like it had been tailored to remind her she was no longer invisible.
+It bared her shoulders and the sharp line of her collarbones: elegant, expensive, a weapon disguised as clothing.

-Vincent sat beside her, one arm draped along the back of the seat.
-Close.
-Too close.
-Every subtle shift of the car brought the heat of his body nearer, the faint scent of his cologne wrapping around her — dark, expensive, laced with something sharper underneath.
+Vincent sat beside her with one arm draped along the back of the seat.
+He was close, too close.
+Every subtle movement of the car brought the heat of his body nearer, along with the soft scent of his cologne wrapping around her: dark, expensive, laced with something sharper underneath.

 She hadn't spoken since they left the mansion.
 He hadn't either.

 Her fingers dug into the smooth leather.
 Her pulse thudded steady but loud in her ears.
-She could feel the exact space between his thigh and hers, the way his calm breathing contrasted with the tight coil in her own chest.
-Heat crawled up her neck every time the car swayed and his arm brushed the seat behind her shoulders.
+The exact space between his thigh and hers registered with precise, unwanted clarity, his steady breathing against the tight coil in her own chest.
+Heat claimed her throat every time the car swayed and his arm brushed the seat behind her shoulders.

 When the car finally slowed and stopped, Vincent moved first.
 He stepped out, then turned and extended his hand toward her.

 Raven stared at it.
-Her stomach twisted.
-Heat flared low and unwanted.
+Her stomach turned.
+A sharp pull stirred low in her belly.
 She wanted to slap the hand away.
 She also wanted to see what would happen if she took it.

-She ignored it and stepped out on her own, bare legs brushing the cool night air.
+She ignored it and stepped out on her own, her bare legs brushing the cool night air.

-Vincent's mouth curved — faint, knowing, gone in a breath.
+Vincent's mouth curved, soft and knowing, gone in a breath.

-"Still fighting the small battles," he murmured, voice low enough that only she heard.
+"Still fighting the small battles," he murmured, his voice low enough that only she heard.

-"Better than losing the big ones," she answered, keeping her tone just as quiet.
+"Better than losing the big ones," she answered, keeping her tone just as low.

 His dark eyes lingered on her face a moment longer.
-Something dangerous flickered there.
+Something dangerous moved through them.
 Not anger.
 Something deeper.
 Hungrier.
-It made her skin prickle and her thighs press together without permission.
+It made her skin prickle and her legs cross without permission.

 They entered through a private elevator.
-When the doors opened, the lounge unfolded in front of them — dim lighting, low murmurs, the soft clink of crystal glasses.
+When the doors opened, the lounge unfolded in front of them: dim lighting, low murmurs, the soft clink of crystal glasses.
 Heads turned.
 Not obviously.
-But she felt the shift in the air, the sudden weight of attention.
+The air changed, a sudden weight of attention pressing in from all sides.

 Vincent placed his hand at the small of her back.
-Light.
-Possessive.
-Not forcing her, but guiding with absolute certainty.
+Light and possessive.
+Not forcing her, guiding with absolute certainty.

 Raven's breath caught.
-Heat bloomed where his palm pressed against the thin silk.
+Heat pressed where his palm met the thin silk.
 She wanted to step away.
-She wanted to arch into the touch.
-The war inside her made her jaw clench until it ached.
+She wanted to lean into the touch.
+The war inside her made her teeth press together until they ached.

 The room wasn't crowded.
-Thirty, maybe forty carefully chosen faces — minor family heads, information brokers, neutral players who mattered just enough.
-Enough to spread the word.
-Not enough to lose control.
+Thirty, maybe forty selected faces: minor family heads, information brokers, neutral players who mattered just enough to spread the word, not enough to lose control.

 Vincent moved through the space like the entire building belonged to him.
 People parted without being asked.
-Conversations dipped.
-Eyes followed.
+Conversations dipped and eyes followed.

 He stopped near the center, where the lighting was slightly brighter.
-A low platform that wasn't quite a stage, but enough to be seen.
+A low platform that wasn't quite a stage sat there, high enough to be seen.

 "Raven Caruso."

-The name sliced through the quiet like a blade.
+The name sliced through the hushed room like a blade.

 The room fell silent.

 Vincent's hand stayed at her back, warm and steady.
-His thumb brushed once — slow, deliberate — against the silk just above the base of her spine.
+His thumb brushed once—slow, unhurried—against the silk just above the base of her spine.

-Raven's pulse spiked hard.
-Heat flooded her chest and face.
+Her pulse kicked hard.
+Color stained her cheeks and chest.
 Her breath stuttered.
-She felt every eye lock onto her.
+Every eye locked onto her.
 The space around them tightened until the air felt thick enough to choke on.

 He let the pause stretch.
 Let the name settle into every ear.

-Raven felt it in her body first — a sharp twist low in her belly, heat rushing through her veins so fast her skin burned.
+Raven felt it in her body first—a sharp twist deep in her belly, heat rushing through her veins so fast her skin burned.
 Her knees locked.
 Her free hand curled into a fist at her side, nails biting into her palm.
-Sweat prickled along her hairline.
 The silk dress suddenly felt too tight, too revealing, too much like a claim already made.

 The silence that followed wasn't loud.
 It was surgical.
-People absorbed it.
-Calculated.
-Recognized exactly what this meant for the balance of power.
+People absorbed the news and calculated what it meant.
+They recognized exactly how this would change the balance of power.

-A few faces went carefully blank.
-Others showed the faintest flicker — shock, ambition, hunger.
-One man near the back slipped out quietly, phone already in hand.
+A few faces went blank.
+Others showed a brief flicker—shock, ambition, hunger.
+One man near the back slipped out, his phone already in hand.
 The message would be spreading before they even left the building.

-Raven's heart hammered so violently she was sure he could feel it.
-Her thighs pressed together against the sudden ache building between them.
-She hated her body's reaction.
-Hated how the simple words "my wife" made heat pool low and heavy inside her.
-Hated how aware she was of his hand, his height, the quiet power rolling off him in waves.
+Her chest thundered.
+Her thighs pressed together against the pull she couldn't name.
+She hated how the simple words "my wife" made something open low and heavy inside her.
+She hated how aware she was of his hand, his height, the raw power rolling off him in waves.

 The conflict burned hotter than the anger.

-Vincent leaned in slightly, his breath brushing the shell of her ear, voice low and intimate.
+Vincent leaned in slightly, his breath brushing the shell of her ear.
+His voice was low and intimate.

 "Breathe, Raven."

 The command was soft.
 Possessive.
-It sent another rush of heat straight between her legs.
-Her nipples tightened against the silk.
-She swallowed hard, throat dry.
+It sent another rush of heat straight through her.
+Her skin tightened against the silk.
+She swallowed hard, her throat dry.

-"You didn't ask," she whispered back, voice rough with fury and something far more dangerous.
+"You didn't ask," she whispered back, her voice rough with fury and something far more dangerous.

 "I don't need to."

 His fingers pressed once, firmer, against her lower back.
-A reminder.
-A promise.
+A reminder and a promise.

 "You're already mine."